sk00t3r/debian-install-ionqt/README.md

 sudo ./install.py

-Copy the ion.conf to the correct directory, (cd ~/.ionomy/) and edit the file to create a username and password.

 # Stopping iond:

-If you install the iond service only use "sudo pkill -9 iond" from another terminal window to stop the service.
+If you install the iond service only use "sudo pkill -9 iond".
+If you start iond with the print to console command you will need to run the kill command from another terminal window to stop the service.